 Google My Business Audit

 A Google My Business Audit lets you quickly assess the status of your Google My Business listing and how it compares to your top online competitors.
+Google My Business Audit tells you a lot about your business when you’re learning to use BrightLocal.

 If you don’t want your address to be shown in your Google My Business listing, you’ll need to change it in your listing and not in BrightLocal as we don’t currently feed data into Google My Business.
 You can find information on how to create and change a Google My Business listing here.